thatwonguy/database_and_api_implementation/README.md

 - ### Below is a demo of how to put *sqlite* and *fastapi* together now.
 ---

-The above examples of sqlite and fastapi shown with the files should provide good foundational knowledge.
-On how sqlite and fastapi works.
+The above examples of sqlite and fastapi shown with the files should provide good foundational knowledge on how sqlite and fastapi works.
 The next step would be to change the `app.py` script to point to a sqlitedb instead of in-memory data.

 With this modification you can save the data in a database and allow the end user access to the data via an API instead of direct access to the database.